cardinalby/webext-buildtools-firefox-sign-xpi-action/README.md

 Path to save xpi file (relative to the repository).

+### 🔹 `sourcesZipFilePath`

+Path to packed WebExtension source directory (relative to the repo) for review purposes.
+It's required if your extension has minified/compiled.

 ### 🔹 `extensionId`

 UUID of an extension uploaded to Firefox Addons especially for offline distribution.